Taking Your Car to France? Don't Forget Your Crit'Air Sticker!

 Which Areas and Times Will Be Affected?

-Currently the Crit'Air stickers will be needed if you are travelling in Paris, Lyon or Grenoble.
-Time restrictions may also apply with the Crit'Air sticker system in use from 8am to 8pm Monday-Friday.
+Currently the Crit'Air stickers will be needed if you are travelling in Paris, Lyon, Grenoble, Lille, Strasbourg and Toulouse.
+These areas are expected increase before 2020, as 25 other areas join the scheme.
+Time restrictions may also apply when the Crit'Air sticker system is in use, from 8am to 8pm Monday-Friday.
 Signs will be displayed around the Crit'Air zones to make it clear to drivers when they are entering these areas.

 Who Needs to Display a Crit'Air Sticker?

 The scheme applies to every vehicle in these areas regardless of whether they are residents, tourists or just passing through and no matter where your vehicle was registered.
-The scheme also applies to diasability vehicle owners, motorcyces and lorries.
+The scheme also applies to disability vehicle owners, motorcycles and lorries.

 What Happens if my Vehicle does not Fall into any of the 6 Categories?